linnarsson-lab/auto-annotation/Mouse_development/README.md

-# Auto-annotations for the cell types of the Mouse Developing Nervous System
+# Cell-type Auto-annotations of the Developing Nervous System
 Computer-readable annotation for developmental cell types and states in the developing mouse brain.

 This resource has been produced as a part of the research related to the paper:

-*Molecular Architecture of the Developing Mouse Brain* Gioele La Manno*+, Kimberly Siletti*, Alessandro Furlan, Daniel Gyllborg, Elin Vinsland, Christoffer Mattsson Langseth, Irina Khven, Anna Johnsson, Mats Nilsson, Peter Lönnerberg, Sten Linnarsson+
+*Molecular Architecture of the Developing Mouse Brain* </br>
+Gioele La Manno*+, Kimberly Siletti*, Alessandro Furlan, Daniel Gyllborg, Elin Vinsland, Christoffer Mattsson Langseth, Irina Khven, Anna Johnsson, Mats Nilsson, Peter Lönnerberg, Sten Linnarsson+

 ## What does it contain?